OmarEQMS/usoro-power-plant-matlab/ui/content/plant/emergency-tests.md

 [dashboard](@code/tests-and-app) runs the same scenarios interactively.

 ::: caution
-The honest ledger, in one place: Tests 1, 2, 3, 5 and 7 reproduce the
-thesis figures quantitatively.
-Tests 4 and 6 — the two that probe *maximum capability* — saturate earlier and settle lower, because this model needs ≈10% more fuel and air than the thesis' published steady states at every load.
-The transient *mechanisms* match throughout; the capability margins are this model's own.
-The discrepancy is an open, documented investigation (the air/gas network is the prime suspect), not a hidden defect.
+The honest ledger, in one place.
+The trimmed operating points sit on the thesis' published tables (77.5%: fuel 63.6 vs 63.3 lb/s, air 977 vs 972).
+Tests 1, 2, 3 and 5 reproduce the figures quantitatively and Test 7 recovers slightly above its figure.
+The one residual is **air margin** in the two maximum-capability tests: the 100% point needs ≈1230 lb/s of air but the printed deck's fans and dampers deliver at most ≈1219 fully open — thesis Table V.1 claims 1230.3 at only ≈4.55 V, so the published run had a few percent more air than the printed listing provides.
+With zero margin, Test 4 cycles slowly around rated power instead of locking on, and Test 6 settles ≈4% below its figure.
+A thesis-internal inconsistency, not a hidden defect — the [model changelog](@plant/changelog) has the full residuals list and the corrections that came before it.
 :::

 ::: code-map Where this page lives in the code